 So it is no surprise that we have seen a rise in cyber attacks explicitly aimed at charities.
 The DCMS (The Department for Digital, Culture, Media and Sport) Cyber Security Breaches Survey 2022 reported that 26% of charities had a cyber attack at least once a week.

-While charities are becoming more aware of the importance of cyber security, many factors still contribute to their vulnerability.
+While nonprofits are becoming more aware of the importance of cyber security for charities, many factors still contribute to their vulnerability.